meta-audience/BeatSaber_audience/README.md

 # Introduction

-The audience mod for Beat Saber allows you to start immersive and interactive live broadcasts easily.
-You can share your 360 degree VR world on browsers with just an URL!
-Furthermore, you can enjoy interaction with your audience through our VR Emojis!
-For more information, please check our [website](https://staging-web.meta-audience.com/).
+The audience mod for Beat Saber allows you to easily broadcast immersive and interactive live streams.
+Share your 360 degree VR world with just a URL!
+And interact with your audience using our customizable VR emoji!
+For more information, please visit our[website](https://staging-web.meta-audience.com/).

 # Quick Start